SECTION 1. METAL, UPKEEP & DESIGN

 What metals do you use?

-Three Sisters Jewelry uses semi-precious metals - .925 sterling silver, gold-filled, gold-plated and bronze.
-We also offer 14K in rose, yellow and white golds.
+Three Sisters Jewelry uses semi-precious metals - .935 argentium silver, gold-filled and bronze.
+We also offer 10K and 14K in rose, yellow and white golds.
 Gold-filled is a process where 24K pure gold is bonded to a core metal.
-Gold-plated/vermeil gold pieces are made of a brass or sterling silver base and plated in 24k gold.
-These pieces will tarnish as they are plated and are viewed as an affordable option to the look of pure gold.
-However with proper care (nightly cleaning, wiping oils and sweat immediately off piece) they will last years.
-If you prefer a piece that will last forever with little upkeep we recommend 14K.
+Argentium silver contains a higher level of silver than Sterling Silver and is more tarnish resistant.
+If you prefer a piece that will last forever with little upkeep we recommend 10K or 14K gold

 Will bronze and sterling silver tarnish?

 Absolutely.
-Bronze and sterling silver are an affordable option to 14K and therefore require upkeep and care.
+Bronze and sterling silver are an affordable option to 10K and 14K and therefore require upkeep and care.
 Tarnishing is inherent with semi precious metals.
 Unlike costume jewelry, which is plated and the surface will wear off - sterling silver and bronze will retain their original luster if polished regularly.
-For those that prefer endurance or do not want to polish their jewelry we suggest 14K gold.
 Moisture, perfumes, etc. can cause the surface of the metals to turn however a quick wipe with a jewelry polishing cloth can return the original luster within seconds.
+For those that prefer endurance or do not want to polish their jewelry we suggest 10K or 14K gold.

 How do I care for my personalized jewelry?